Skip To Main Content

 STUDENT FEES, FINES, CHARGES

-The district shall provide an educational program for the students as free of costs as possible.
-The superintendent may approve the use of supplementary supplies or materials for which a charge is made to the student so long as the charge does not exceed the cost of the supplies or materials, students are free to purchase them elsewhere, or provide reasonable alternatives, and a proper accounting is made of all moneys received by staff for supplies and materials.
+The district will provide an educational program for the students as free of cost as possible.
+The superintendent or designee may approve the use of supplementary supplies or materials for which a charge is made to the student so long as the charge does not exceed the cost of the supplies or materials, students are free to purchase them elsewhere, or provide reasonable alternatives, and proper accounting is made of all money received by staff for supplies and materials.

-The board delegates authority to the superintendent to establish appropriate fees and procedures governing the collection of fees and to make annual reports to the board regarding fee schedules.
-Arrangements shall be made for the waiver or reduction of fees for students whose families, by reason of their low income, would have difficulty paying the full fee.
-The USDA Child Nutrition Program guidelines shall be used to determine qualification for waiver.
-The superintendent shall establish a procedure for notifying parents of the availability of fee waivers and reductions.
+The board delegates authority to the superintendent or designee to establish appropriate fees and procedures governing the collection of such fees and to make annual reports to the board regarding fee schedules.
+Arrangements will be made for the waiver or reduction of fees for students whose families, because of their low income, would have difficulty paying the full fee.
+For programs governed by the National School Lunch Act, the USDA Child Nutrition Program guidelines will be used to determine qualification for waiver.
+The superintendent or designee will establish a procedure for notifying parents of the availability of fee waivers and reductions, including eligibility information for free or reduced-price meals.

 • AGO 1965-66, #113 Fees — Tuition--Supplies — Authority of school districts to charge tuition fees or textbook fees